 - Emergency healthcare

-You should always call 999 if someone is seriously ill or injured and their life is at risk.
+You should always telephone 999 when someone is seriously ill or injured and their life is at risk.